gzip/nes-6502-maniac-mansion-decoded/README.txt

 A lot of space is freed up as a result which makes it easier to edit game objects and text as well.
 As such, this hack can serve as a base for new hacks such as Maniac Mansion Uncensored.

+As a proof of concept, a new puzzle chain is included which modifies existing objects, adds new objects, and adds a whole new room as a final payoff.
+It does not affect the rest of the game.
+You can select the base patch to omit this addition.

 The hack also includes the Maniac Mansion Mouse Hack and fixes a few glitches in the game:

 - The glitched graphics in the room under the house are fixed